 Wait until it arrives and proceed to the next step.

 Your funds have arrived at your account.
-Great Ethereum news – it’s time to buy ETH.
+Great Ethereum news – it’s time to trade ETH.
 Use the search bar on the top of the page to search for Ethereum (ETH).
 Plus500 will take you to the Ethereum USD trading pair’s page.
-Click “Buy” and select the amount of Ethereum you want to purchase.
+Click “Buy” or “Sell”and select the amount of Ethereum you want to trade.
 If you are satisfied with the Ethereum exchange rate, execute the trade.

 Buying Ethereum in Your Country